Abscessed Tooth

 For abscesses formed between teeth, the dentist hygienically cleans the area and empties the pus in the gum.
 In cases where the abscess is difficult to drain, the dentist drains it by surgery.
 Then, the dentist cleans the surface of the tooth root and gingiva so that the abscess does not recur.
 While this procedure is being applied, the patient does not feel pain as the area is anesthetized.

-Th dentist (endodontist) usually applies root canal treatment for abscesses formed in the root of the tooth.
+The dentist (endodontist) usually applies root canal treatment for abscesses formed in the root of the tooth.
 Sometimes, root canal treatment alone may not be sufficient for tooth root abscesses.

 If the tooth abscess is not treated, the patient will likely lose the tooth.
-Apart from this, inflammation in the abscess can reach the brain and heart through the blood circulation and cause serious problems such as meningitis, brain abscess, and endocarditis.
+Apart from this, inflammation in the abscess can reach the brain and heart through blood circulation and cause serious problems such as meningitis, brain abscess, and endocarditis.

 Tooth Abscess Prevention